 The LkSG is also a reminder that the German government is taking action on this issue.
 In recent years, the government has been criticized for not doing enough to combat forced labor and other abuses in global supply chains.
 The LkSG shows that the government is committed to addressing these problems, and that it is willing to hold companies accountable for their role in them.

-If you supply goods or services to Germany, it's important to be aware of the requirements of the Lieferkettengesetz (LkSG), or German Supply Chain Act.
+If you supply goods or services to Germany, it's important to be aware of the requirements of the Lieferkettengesetz (LkSG), or German Supply Chain Due Diligence Act (SCDDA).
 Non-compliance with the LkSG can result in significant penalties, so it's important to understand the requirements and take steps to ensure compliance.

 What can you do to protect your business?